 Before I tell you what's in here, I must first assure you that this pie is truly decadent and delicious.
 You're going to be shocked when you learn what it's made of.
 The texture of the filling, before it sets, is similar to chocolate mousse: it's FLUFFY.
 Once it sets, it's reminiscent of truffle filling.
 Seriously.
 It's rich, creamy, dense, with an intense chocolate flavor and subtle sweetness.
 Are you ready for the secret ingredient?

 <<< THIS STUFF!

 Yeah, I was skeptical at first, too.
 I put homemade whipped cream on everything in sight.
 How could TOFU yield anything remotely similar?
 I still don't know HOW it works, but it really works.
 Alton Brown knows his stuff.
-I even brought hubster a slice, without telling him about the secret ingredient.
-Now, hubster is my toughest critic.
+I even brought my friend a slice, without telling him about the secret ingredient.
+Now, this dude is my toughest critic.
 If he's not a fan of something I make, he'll let me know.
 So, as he enjoyed his pie, I was rewarded with enthusiastic "MMMMMMs" and "OMGs", and I just sat there, quietly grinning like the Cheshire Cat, until he was about halfway done, and then I broke the news about the tofu.
 He put his fork down, chewing thoughtfully, then said, "Wow, I would never have known.
 That's some good pie right there."

 So, there you have it.
 If you want to serve a decadent dessert, but you want to lighten it up a little bit, silken tofu is your new secret weapon!